Format

 No advertising-funded model, no tracker setup.
 This site collects no behavioural data and sells nothing except the quickies themselves.
 The full tracking statement lives at Privacy.

-Jonas Veit writes about CI/CD tooling, build pipelines, and container-image hygiene.
+Jonas Veit writes on CI/CD tooling, build pipelines, and container-image hygiene.
 He works as a DevOps engineer in Hamburg.

-Three voices, three clear topic lanes — that keeps the profiles narrow and the recommendations credible.
+Three voices, three clearly delimited topic areas.
+That keeps the profiles narrow — and the recommendations credible, because each author writes about what they actually have practice in.

 Contact